Blog

 1. Use the 80-20 rule to identify which departments and processes to focus on

-3. Step 3: Share your knowledge through training
+3. Share your knowledge through training

 Repeat steps 1 to 4 at least once or twice a year to ensure you’re on track for growth.